 You can scan Bionic rules by using Gainsight Analyzer tool.
 This tool gives you important insights into the rule.
 For more information, refer to the Gainsight Analyzer Overview article.
 To scan a rule, click the scan icon on the RULES LIST page, for the required rule.
 When you click the scan icon, the Gainsight Analyzer page opens in a new tab.

-- Fetch tasks support data sources from SFDC, MDA (All data sources), and Data Spaces.
+- Fetch tasks support data sources from SFDC, MDA (All data sources), Data Spaces, and Gainsight PX Custom Events.

 It is mandatory to have only one output task to execute actions.
 Ensure to use the Merge Task, if there is more than one output task.